-Obviously, everyone's pretty well aware that there's potential for the SEC to approve a spot Bitcoin ETF as early as tomorrow, and I think the market is kind of counting on that.
+Obviously, everyone's pretty well aware that there's potential for the SEC to approve a spot Bitcoin ETP

+(exchange-traded products) as early as tomorrow, and I think the market is kind of counting on that.
 This is a slide showing where the wealth is being managed, and the potential for just a very modest move into Bitcoin, so just a 10 bp allocation from US wealth management platforms could add nearly \$50 billion in market capitalization to that.
 And you can go down the list, obviously bigger as you go through the global third parties and the global wealth.
-So, you're confronted with a